qiaozhucherry/Rclone-tutorial/Read me.md

  ` rclone config`

- ### 3. Then you will see a setup process to make a connection with your google drive account:
+ ### 3. Then you will see a setup process to make a connection to your google drive account:

  see https://rclone.org/drive/